-Last week I closed a four week run of Doug Wright’s Quills with Austin’s Different Stages and I wanted to jot down a few things I learned that will be helpful to me going forward.
+Last week I closed no deposit casino bonuses for us players a four week run of Doug Wright’s Quills with Austin’s Different Stages and I wanted to jot down a few things I learned that will be helpful to me going forward.
 Please bear with me if this makes no damn sense or is insufferably precious about acting.

 Doctor Royer-Collard is the sort of apoplectic asshole I’ve been playing since I was 16.
 He’s Horace Vandergelder with a bad childhood.
 He wants happiness and love… he just sucks at them and so clings to the rigidity of the framework The Rules supplies to force others into the same misery.
 The Doctor is what the free range nerd would call Lawful Evil.